elysiajs/documentation/docs/tutorial.md

 By default, **lifecycle hook is encapsulated**.
 Hook is applied to routes in the same instance, and is not applied to other plugins (routes that not defined in the same plugin).

-This means `onTransform` log will not be called on other instance, unless we explcity defined as `scoped` or `global`.
+This means `onTransform` log will not be called on other instance, unless we explicitly defined as `scoped` or `global`.

 ## Authentication